-The Broccoli Stage honors the memory of the producer whose EON Productions Limited® (EON, by the way, stands for the Broccoli family motto, "Everything Or Nothing") remains homebase of all 007 features, all of which are available on DVD and Blu-ray! --- including the 007 epics starring Daniel Craig, starting with Casino Royale, the first Bond movie under a partnership between Danjaq LLC, MGM and Columbia Pictures; its action-packed follow-up, Quantum of Solace......
+The Broccoli Stage honors the memory of the producer whose EON Productions Limited® (EON, by the way, stands for the Broccoli family motto, "Everything Or Nothing") remains homebase of all 007® features, all of which are available on DVD and Blu-ray! --- including the 007 epics starring Daniel Craig, starting with Casino Royale™, the first Bond movie under a partnership between Danjaq® LLC, MGM and Columbia Pictures; its action-packed follow-up, Quantum of Solace™......

-Oh, did we mention that Pinewood Shepperton has an American home, too? indeed it does: Pinewood Shepperton, in a joint venture with River's Rock LLC, controlled by the Cathay family, owners of the Chick-fil-A fast-food empire, controls the awesome Pinewood Atlanta Studios in Fayetteville, Georgia.
+By the way, did we mention that Pinewood Shepperton has an American home, too?
+Indeed it does: Pinewood, in a joint venture with River's Rock LLC, controlled by the Cathay family, owners of the Chick-fil-A fast-food empire, controls the awesome Pinewood Atlanta Studios in Fayetteville, Georgia.
 Encompassing six soundstages on 288 acres just outside Atlanta/Fulton County, Pinewood Atlanta is a magnificent state-of-the-art facility, where the finest in movie, TV, web-only and video games are developed.
-Pinewood Shepperton maintains a 40% controlling interest in Pinewood Atlanta, and also provides sales and marketing services.
+Pinewood maintains a 40% controlling interest in Pinewood Atlanta, and also provides sales and marketing services.
 Pinewood also has a Canadian facility, Pinewood Toronto Studios, in the heart of Ontario's capital city.
 Pinewood has even gone Latino, with its Pinewood Dominican Republic Studios at Juan Dolio, San Pedro de Macoris, and you can even find Pinewood at Pinewood Iskandar Studios in Malaysia.

-With seven studios, encompassing 74 soundstages in five countries on four continents, the Pinewood Group takes on the filmmaking challenges of a constantly expanding digital age, under the leadership of a team whose members include Sir Ridley Scott, and which remains committed to serving the filmmaking communities in the U.S. and the U.K. with a renewed strength unprecedented in cinema history!
+With seven studios, encompassing 74 soundstages in five countries on four continents, the Pinewood Group takes on the filmmaking challenges of a constantly expanding digital age, under the leadership of a team whose members remain committed to serving the filmmaking communities in five nations with a renewed strength unprecedented in cinema history!

 And though some may still question the 007 Stage's ability to function, its fans continue to marvel at its incredible usefulness and inventive modernism!

-We also wish to note the passing of one of Bond's best friends: director Guy Hamilton, he of Goldfinger, Diamonds Are Forever, Live and Let Die and The Man with the Golden Gun, died at a local hospital on the island of Majorca in Spain.
+We dedicate this portion of KQ4 to the memory of one of Bond's best friends: director Guy Hamilton, he of Goldfinger®, Diamonds Are Forever®, Live and Let Die® and The Man with the Golden Gun®, who passed away at a local hospital on the island of Majorca in Spain.
 He was 93.
-As most Salkind and Supermovie fans know, Guy had been forced to drop out as Superman: The Movie's intended skipper, in that, being a British tax exile, he could not join the team that was about to shape the original Superman movie, setting the stage for the odyssey of Richard Donner, and all that eventually followed.
+As most Salkind and Supermovie fans know, Guy had been forced to drop out as Superman: The Movie®'s intended skipper, in that, being a British tax exile, he could not join the team that was about to shape the original Superman® movie, setting the stage for the odyssey of Richard Donner, and all that eventually followed.